 The characteristic bandoneon sound in tango comes mainly from the dry tunig wich consists of tuning the dual reeds exactly one octave apart with absolutely no tremolo.

 a popular music originated at the borders of the

 Rio de la Plata.
 It was the tango that saved us this instrument from

 its extermination and its revival makes us aware

 of the instrument's existence.
 That's also why the instrument's name

-changed from its original Bandonion, which expresses
+changed from its original Bandonion, given by

 Heinrich Band's Akkordion, to the Spanish Bandoneón.

 Heinrich Band, a music teacher and dealer, was the prominent promoter of this